HenryZimme/asteroid-scheduler/README.md

 The campaign results are being prepared for submission to the Minor Planet Bulletin.

+## Visualization

+You can find a helpful visualization of the asteroid's observational window from Andover on my website: [asteroid_observer](https://henryzimmerman.net/asteroid_observer).

 ## Citation

 Zimmerman, H. (2026). *asteroid-scheduler: Phase-gap-aware multi-site observing window scheduler for asteroid rotational lightcurve campaigns*.
 Astrophysics Source Code Library. [ascl:XXXX.XXX]